 \begin{proof} By Corollary \ref{cor::DRC_osztalyok_es_rr_orbitok_szama}, the number of rotor-router unicycle-orbits equals the number of DRC equivalence classes of degree one.

-The order of the Picard group is the number of equivalence classes of degree-zero divisors.
-The number of equivalence classes of degree-zero divisors equals the number of equivalence classes of degree-one divisors, as for an arbitrary fixed vertex $v$, $x\mapsto x+1_v$ is a bijection between degree-zero and degree-one divisors that is compatible with the linear equivalence.
+The order of the Picard group is by definition the number of equivalence classes of degree zero divisors.
+The number of equivalence classes of degree zero divisors equals the number of equivalence classes of degree one divisors, as for an arbitrary fixed vertex $v$, $x\mapsto x+1_v$ is a bijection between degree zero and degree one divisors that is compatible with the linear equivalence.

 Hence we need to show that the number of DRC-equivalence classes of degree one equals the number of divisor equivalence classes of degree one.
+Let us denote the equivalence class of a divisor $x$ by $[x]$, and the equivalence class of a divisor-and-rotor configuration $(x,\varrho)$ by $[(x,\varrho)]$.
 Fix a rotor configuration $\varrho$.
+We show that the map $[x]\to [(x,\varrho)]$, where $x$ is a divisors of degree one, is well defined, and gives a bijection between divisor classes of degree one and DRC classes of degree one.

-As each DRC equivalence class contains at least one DRC with rotor configuration $\varrho$ (from an arbitrary DRC we can route each vertex the required number of times), it is enough to count the maximal number of pairwise non-equivalent DRCs with rotor configuration $\varrho$.
-By Lemma \ref{lem::div_ekv_jell}, this number is exactly the number of equivalence classes of degree-one divisors. \end{proof}
+Lemma \ref{lem::div_ekv_jell} ensures that the mapping is well defined and injective.
+Moreover, each DRC equivalence class contains at least one DRC with rotor configuration $\varrho$, since from an arbitrary DRC we can route each vertex the required number of times.
+Hence the mapping is also surjective. \end{proof}